Swiss Guard: Banner

 The modern design of the banner was first used under commander Jules Repond of Freiburg (1910–1921).

-The modern banner is a square divided by a white cross into quarters (in the tradition of the banners historically used by the Swiss Guards in the 18th century).
-In the fourth quarter (lower right) is Pope Julius II's coat of arms; in the first quarter (upper left) that of the reigning pope.
-The other two quarters display the Swiss Guard's colors (red, yellow and blue, the colors of the House of Medici), and in the center of the cross is the commander's own coat of arms.
+The modern banner is a square divided by a white cross into quarters, in the tradition of the banners historically used by the Swiss Guards in the 18th century.
+In the fourth quarter (lower right) is Pope Julius II's coat of arms.
+In the first quarter (upper left) that of the reigning pope.
+The other two quarters display the Swiss Guard's colors, red, yellow and blue, the colors of the House of Medici.
+In the center of the cross is the commander's own coat of arms.